The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 \subsubsection{Gravitational Freefall}

 As a first test including self-gravity, we simulate a collapsing sphere.
-The ICS are set up on a regular grid of $20^3$ particles and cut out a sphere of radius $1$, which has a total mass of $M_\text{sphere}=1$ and a negligible pressure of $P=10^{-6}$.
-For the \textsc{Arepo} run, we fill the region not occupied by the sphere with low mass, low energy particles at resolution $8$, in order to improve the mesh reconstruction at the boundary.
+The ICs are set up on a regular grid of $20^3$ particles and cut out a sphere of radius $1$, which has a total mass of $M_\text{sphere}=1$ and a negligible pressure of $P=10^{-6}$.
+For the \textsc{Arepo} run, we fill the region not occupied by the sphere with low mass, low energy particles at resolution of only $8$ particles per unit length, arranged in a regular grid, in order to improve the mesh reconstruction at the boundary.
 We follow the evolution of the half-mass radius, to not be influenced by boundary effects as for the full radius, shown in Fig.~\ref{fig:grav_freefall}.